 Photo: Bermuda Tourism

-For visitors who arrive at the airport on one of the commercial airlines or cruise ships, the closest cruise ship berth is Town of St. George, about 5 miles away to the south west.
+For visitors who arrive at the airport or on a cruise ship, the closest cruise ship berth is Town of St. George, about 5 miles away to the south west.
 If you bring your own clubs, you won't be able to go by public transportation (bus).
 Instead, take a taxi.
 If without clubs, take the # 1 bus to property and walk.
 Check rates directly with course depending on time of day and time of year.
 Private but will accept some off-the-street golfers by prior appointment if referred by a member.
 Ask about playability on the day you have in mind.

 Photo: Bermuda Tourism